.243 Win vs .270 Win – Cartridge Comparison

 Penetration (Sectional Density)

-Fast expanding bullets will cause larger wounds, but might not penetrate down to vital organs of larger game.
+On the other hand, bullets that expand rapidly create larger wounds but might not penetrate deeply enough to reach the vital organs of larger game.

 Black Hills .270 Winchester, 130-gr TSX